ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/doc/implementation_flow.md

 `seed = {1, 1}`, the backward pass computes
 `a.gradient(0) = 1*2 + 1*(-1) = 1`.
 A seed of `{1, 0}` would select only
 `y[0]` and produce `a.gradient(0) = 2`.
 One call does not build the complete
-derivative vector for `y`; it propagates the combination selected by the seed.
+derivative vector for `y`; it propagates the selected scalar projection of the vector output.
+No loss function is present in this example.
 Training normally ends in a scalar loss, for which `backward(scalar_output)` uses the default seed `1`.

 ## Objects before the forward pass

-`Arena<512>` contains the storage array and constructs a `Tape` over it.
+`Arena<512, float>` contains the storage array and constructs a `Tape<float>` over it.
 The tape initially has `used_ == 0`, `tail_ == nullptr`, `recording_ == true`, and
 `status_ == Status::ok`.